To gain an English language Arts endorsement, you must demonstrate your subject–matter knowledge in multiple ways.

 - Courses in different literary genres.
 At Puget Sound, these include courses from English 330 – 338.

 - At least one course from Literatures, Cultures, and Identities.

 You must pass the National Evaluations System's exam (NES) in English Language Arts and submit scores from an approved basic skills test.
 No specific passing score is required for basic skills.
 Scores are used as a formative instrument to determine a candidate's basic skill level in reading, writing, and mathematics.

 Please see our Testing Overview page for information on testing deadlines.

 Math, Reading & Writing

 English Language Arts

-During the academic year, you will complete middle school and high school teaching methods coursework and English Language Arts-related school-based experiences.
-In addition, the state of Washington requires that you pass the Teacher Performance Assessment (edTPA), which you will submit during spring semester.
+You will complete middle school and high school teaching methods coursework and English Language Arts-related school-based experiences during the academic year.

 For additional information, contact Karen Stump at the School of Education.